openhab/org.openhab.binding.zigbee/README.md

 of the `Z-STACK-HOME v.1.2.2a` package.
 The file name is `CC2531ZNP-Pro-Secure_Standard.hex` and its sha256 is `3cc5dc571ef0f49e3f42c6c2ca076d6f8fef33a945c71e6f951b839ba0599d3c`.

+#### Flashing with RF05 board on windows

+If you have access to CC2540 Development Kit (http://www.ti.com/tool/cc2540dk)  you can use it to flash the CC2530 dongle.
+Download SmartRF Flash Programmer from TI (http://www.ti.com/tool/flash-programmer) connect your CC2530 dongle with the provided connector to P3 and power up the development kit.
+Select the dongle, provide the destination to the image in Flash Image and hit Perform actions.

 ##### Flashing on Linux

 It's possible to flash the dongle using Linux, using `cc-tool` (https://github.com/dashesy/cc-tool.git).